trevisanj/pyfant/README.md

   - `run4.py` -- Runs the four Fortran binaries in sequence: innewmarcs, hydro2, pfant, nulbad.
   - `save-pdf.py` -- Looks for file "flux.norm" inside directories session-* and saves one figure per page in a PDF file.
   - `vald3-to-atoms.py` -- Converts VALD3 atomic/molecular lines file to PFANT atomic lines file.

-:bulb: To print a list of all command-line tools, run `programs.py`.

 # <a name=S4></a>Use Cases